Rookout/docs/docs/debug-session-setup.md

 **General Filters**:\
 This section contains the 'serverless' filter.
 Since serverless instances don't execute until the serverless function is invoked, this filter allows you to start your debug session before your instance is running.
+In addition, for Kubernetes deployments, Rookout will automatically create labels based on the name of the deployment as well as the namespace.

 Click **Start Debugging** to start your debug session.